kwaldenphd/ArcGIS-Online-tutorial/README.md

 1-Open Firefox or Chrome and navigate to <a href="http://grinnell.maps.arcgis.com/">http://grinnell.maps.arcgis.com/</a> in the web browser.

-2-Use the following credentials to log in:
-- Username: dasil1
-- Password: dasil123
+2-Use the username and password you created when accepting the invitation email to sign in.

 3- Click the blue <strong>Sign In</strong> button in the middle of the page.